 Housing costs in Soledad are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-When you are in Soledad, you'll notice that it is more blue-collar than most other communities in America.
-45.42% of Soledad’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Soledad is a city of farmers, fishers, or foresters, service providers, and sales and office workers.
-There are especially a lot of people living in Soledad who work in farm management occupations (22.53%), office and administrative support (12.54%), and sales jobs (7.19%).
+Soledad is a blue-collar town, with 47.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Soledad is a city of farmers, fishers, or foresters, sales and office workers, and service providers.
+There are especially a lot of people living in Soledad who work in farm management occupations (24.92%), office and administrative support (10.28%), and sales jobs (9.75%).

-Soledad is a very ethnically-diverse city.
+Soledad is an extremely ethnically-diverse city.
 The people who call Soledad home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Soledad, accounting for 72.82% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Soledad, accounting for 69.65% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Soledad residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Soledad include German, African, Italian, and English.
+Important ancestries of people in Soledad include German, African, English, and Italian.

 The most common language spoken in Soledad is Spanish.
-Other important languages spoken here include English and Tagalog.
+Other important languages spoken here include English and Arabic.